techidaily/site-solve-latest/source/_posts/get-the-full-winxdvd-suite-at-a-discount-original-licenses-and-free-upgrades-available-now.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2132162/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+**Step 3.** Click Preset > Matroska, and then choose a MKV format.
+You're commended to choose H.264 MKV 480p30 for NTSC DVD and H.264 MKV 576P25 for PAL DVD.

+**Step 4.** Hit Start Encode button to begin ripping DVD to MKV.
+Note: HandBrake will decode the DVD and re-encode the video into MKV in H264, H265, or other codecs, during which quality loss will happen.

 ## Part 5\.
 How to Rip DVD to MKV with VLC